NVIDIA-Omniverse/web-viewer-sample/README.md

 };
 ```

-It’s important to note that the "stream resolution” is the size of the Kit application.
+> **_NOTE:_** The "stream resolution” is the size of the Kit application.
 It is not the resolution
-in the Kit application viewport.
-By default, the USD Viewer template is set to change the viewport resolution to
-fit the size of the viewport; meaning, the resolution is adjusted as the application window is resized.
-If you want to add the ability to change the viewport resolution during an active session you could send a custom
+> in the Kit application viewport.
+If you want to add the ability to change the viewport resolution
-message from the front end client to request the change.
+> during an active session you could send a custom message from the front end client to request the change.

+> **_NOTE:_**  The `gfn-client-sdk.js` script source in [index.html](index.html) can be removed when using `local` stream source.
+That library reference is only needed when streaming from GDN/GFN.

 ### Custom Messages with AppStreamer